nginxinc/nginx-azure-workshops/labs/lab12/readme.md

 ## Introduction

-The NGINX as a Servive for Azure now includes the **NGINX Loadbalancer for Kubernetes Controller**, to support both manual and dynamic AutoScaling of AKS clusters with matching NGINXaaS configurations.
+The `NGINX as a Servive for Azure` now includes the **NGINX Loadbalancer for Kubernetes Controller**, to support both manual and dynamic AutoScaling of AKS clusters with matching NGINXaaS configurations.

 >Using NGINXaaS with NGINX Loadbalancer Kubernetes synchronizes the AKS Worker Nodes of the cluster with the NGINX UpstreamServer list automatically, so that all Worker nodes can receive incoming traffic.
 This provides High Availability, increased Performance, dynamic Node Scaling, and allows NGINXaaS to match the Kubernetes Node or Service changes made to the cluster by the AKS admin or any cluster automation tools.

 <br/>

 What is the NLK Controller and how does it work?
 It is a standard Kubernetes Container, written as a Controller object that interfaces with the Kubernetes cluster control plane, including the Kubernetes Cluster API.
 It Registers itself as a Controller with the API, which allows it to `Watch and be Notified` of certain Kubernetes Events.
-When to Controller receives Notifications of `Node or Service changes`, it triggers the Controller to then send it's own API updates to the Nginx for Azure instance.
+When the Controller receives Notifications of `Node or Service changes`, it triggers the Controller to then send it's own API updates to the Nginx for Azure instance.
 The updates are limited to updating the `upstream server IP:Ports` in the Nginx config files, without an Nginx Reload!
 You will configure and test it in this lab exercise.

 ![NLK Diagram](media/n4a-nlk-diagram.png)